About us

 www.robbiegordon.org

-Serden Salih is a freelance Marketing Manager, Events Coordinator and Film Historian/Artist, with 10+ years experience in both the film industry and creative arts sector.
-He graduated with an MA in Film, Television and Screen Media from Birkbeck, University of London in 2015 and went on to work as a Distribution Manager handling press/marketing for one of the UK’s most recognised LGBT film distributors, Peccadillo Pictures.
-Serden has also worked at various festivals across the UK and internationally, including the Berlin International Film Festival, BFI London Film Festival, Edinburgh Festival Fringe and the Edinburgh Film Festival.
-He also has a background in film production and programming.
+He has a background in the creative arts and graduated with an MA in Film, Television and Screen Media from Birkbeck, University of London, this led him to work as a Distribution Manager handling press/marketing for one of the UK’s most recognised LGBT film distributors, Peccadillo Pictures.
+Projects he has worked on have been seen at various festivals across the UK and Internationally including the Berlin International Film Festival, BFI London Film Festival, Edinburgh Festival Fringe and the Edinburgh Film Festival.